 Lima was founded in 1535 and, within a short time, it converted itself into America´s most important city.
 Today, it has over 9 million inhabitants, and welcomes immigrants from all over the world, which turns it into a half-breed city, by excellence.

-In its Historical Center, declared as Humanity´s Cultural Patrimony by the UNESCO, one can see splendid samples of colonial architecture, such as the Government´s Palace, Main Square, Cathedral, Monastery of Santo Domingo and that of San Francisco, as well as beautiful sculpted wooden balconies and old carved stone doorways, with the shields of the families who had them built.
+In its Historical Center, declared as Humanity´s Cultural Heritage, Patrimony by the UNESCO, one can see splendid samples of colonial architecture, such as the Government´s Palace, Main Square, Cathedral, Monastery of Santo Domingo and that of San Francisco, as well as beautiful sculpted wooden balconies and old carved stone doorways, with the shields of the families who had them built.

-On the other hand, Lima also is an inexhaustible source of culture, and an example of this is the existence of plenty of museums, like the National Archaeology, Anthropology and History Museum and Rafael Larco Herrera Archaeological Museum that shelter invaluable Incan and pre-Incan treasures.
+On the other hand, Lima also is an inexhaustible source of culture, and an example of this is the existence of plenty of museums, like the National Archaeology, Anthropology and History Museum, and Rafael Larco Herrera Archaeological Museum that shelter invaluable Incan and pre-Incan treasures.

-Regarding elements of pre-Hispanic history and culture, imposing archaeological monuments, like the Huaca Huallamarca or Huaca Pucllana seem to spring from the ground, right in the city center, and in Lima´s surrounding area, facing the ocean, there is Pachacámac, the Peruvian coast´s most important pre-Incan Sanctuary, built in the third century.
+Regarding elements of pre-Hispanic history and culture, imposing archaeological monuments, like the Huaca Huallamarca or Huaca Pucllana, seem to spring from the ground, right in the city center, and in Lima´s surrounding area.
+Facing the ocean, there is Pachacámac, the Peruvian coast´s most important pre-Incan Sanctuary, built in the third century.

-Another one of the city´s great attractions is its beaches, where one can practice aquatic sports, enjoy the sun or simply, observe the beauty of the Pacific Ocean.
+Another one of the city´s great attractions is its beaches, where one can practice aquatic sports, enjoy the sun or, simply, observe the beauty of the Pacific Ocean.